midas/umb/README.md

 # Umb

-An Elixir app attempting to illustrate `Application.spec/1` bug in allminor versions of  Elixir 1.7.x.
+An Elixir app attempting to illustrate `Application.spec/1` bug in all minor versions of  Elixir 1.7.x.